-Our principal activity is grant-making and to achieve our objects, we work thematically, investing in registered charities that deliver services against our funding themes.
+Our principal activity is grant-making.
+To achieve our objects, we work thematically, investing in registered charities that deliver services against our funding themes.
 We work with those we fund to understand the models of support which can help derive benefit to those living with, or affected by, our funding themes.
 In following the progress of our awards, we strive to learn about the impact of our funding and understand the different approaches charities are taking within each of our funding themes.

 We work to a Strategic Plan, which is refreshed every three years.
-Operationally, this was the final year of our 2019-22 Strategy, while we progressed our plans for the next strategic period, 2022-25.
-Across both, we continue to focus on our mission to support beneficiary charities to achieve their purpose.
+Operationally, this was the first year of our strategic period 2022-25.
+This has a continued focus on supporting beneficiary charities to achieve their purpose.
 We take an active interest in those we fund, and the activities they are involved in, and want to encourage them to feel part of our community.